tw-mosip/inji-openid4vp/kotlin/openID4VP/README.md

 3. MissingInput exception is thrown if any of required params are not present in Request
 4. InvalidInput exception is thrown if any of required params value is empty or null
 5. InvalidVerifierClientID exception is thrown if the received request client_iD & response_uri are not matching with any of the trusted verifiers
+6. JWTVerification exception is thrown if there is any error in extracting public key, kid or signature verification failure.

 This method will also notify the Verifier about the error by sending it to the response_uri endpoint over http post request.
 If response_uri is invalid and validation failed then Verifier won't be able to know about it.